Cambridge Bay: Transportation

 Although Cambridge Bay lies on the Northwest Passage, there are no passenger ships other than tourist cruises.
-Cargo shipping lines include NEAS (from Nunavut and Nunavik) and Nunavut Sealink and Supply, Arctic Co-operatives Limited, Desgagnes Transarctik, the Qikiqtaaluk Corporation, Sakku Investments Corporation and the Kitikmeot Corporation. provide annual sealift to the community.
+Cargo shipping lines include NEAS (from Nunavut and Nunavik) and Nunavut Sealink and Supply, Arctic Co-operatives Limited, Desgagnes Transarctik, the Qikiqtaaluk Corporation, Sakku Investments Corporation and the Kitikmeot Corporation provide an annual sealift of food and supplies to the community.
+Marine Transportation Services, a subsidiary of the Northwest Territories government, provided similar sealifts until 2021, when they ended their service due to low customer demand.

 The only passenger services are through the Cambridge Bay Airport, from which daily air service to Yellowknife and other Kitikmeot Region communities are offered by Canadian North.

 Charter and MEDIVAC (air ambulance) services are provided by Keewatin Air.
 Former MEDIVAC operator Adlair Aviation still operates charters in the region.
 In the summer floatplane charters are provided by DAL Aviation from the Cambridge Bay Water Aerodrome.

 In 2012, the roads of Cambridge Bay were imaged for Google Street View by a tricycle fitted with a camera system.
 While Cambridge Bay had no cars at the time (only snowmobiles, ATVs, SUVs, buses and trucks), Google responded to a proposal by Cambridge Bay resident Chris Kalluk to include Arctic communities in Street View in order to educate the rest of the world.